MilesHunter/034GameJam/READMEFORAGENT.md

 File: `Assets/Scripts/UI/BackpackHUD.cs`

 - Only used in `BackpackSystemTest` scene.
-- Displays Backpack contents in the top-left HUD.
+- Displays Backpack contents in the top-left HUD, with text (this is acceptable in that debug scene).

 ### Other UI scripts